Centers and Networks

 The Swiss Personalized Health Network (SPHN) is a national initiative for promoting the development of precision medicine and personalized health in Switzerland.
 The SPHN lays the foundations for enabling the necessary exchange of health-related data for research.
 The overarching aim is to prevention and precise diagnosis on the basis of the latest scientific evidence as well as to treat diseases more efficiently and with minimal side effects.

-The regional research initiative Personalized Health Basel (PHB) has been established by the University of Basel, the University Hospital Basel, the University Children's Hospital Basel, the Department for Biosystems Science and Engineering (D-BSSE),and the University Hospital Zurich.
+The regional research initiative Personalized Health Basel (PHB) has been established by the University of Basel, the University Hospital Basel, the University Children's Hospital Basel, the Department of Biosystems Science and Engineering (D-BSSE),and the University Hospital Zurich.
 The intention is to create a focal research area spanning North West Switzerland strengthening the life science location Basel.
 With regard to the national research initiative the University of Basel and the D-BSSE will be positioned ideally to contribute to the program.

 Plant Science Center